LibertyAces/BitSwanPump/doc/source/examples/howitworks/index.rst

 Sink
 ----

 Sink is the part responsible for the output of the data to a database, standard output in your computer on into another pipeline.

+PPrintSink
+^^^^^^^^^^

 In this example we are going to use PPrintSink which prints the data from pipeline to stdout or any other stream that is connected to the pipeline.

 To use sink in your pipeline ::